 Zero Point Sikkim is close to the international border with China in North Sikkim.
+Line of Actual Control separates Indian and Chinese territories.
 The road from Lachung ends here.
 Civilians cannot venture beyond.
 Visitors to the border area need to procure a permit from the military authorities in Gangtok.
-Your travel agent will do the job.
+With a year-round mild temperate climate within the higher peaks of the Himalayas, Gangtok is the hub of Sikkim tourism.

 Road to Zero Point Sikkim